asyncapi/website/pages/blog/websocket-part2.md

 ## Kraken API use case

-I'm going to guide you through the process of creating an AsyncAPI document basing on the example of Kraken API mentioned in my [previous](/blog/websocket-part1) article.
+I'm going to guide you through the process of creating an AsyncAPI document.
+I'll use the example of Kraken API mentioned in my [previous](/blog/websocket-part1) article.

 The challenge I had here was that I'm trying to document an API basing on public docs with no access to a subject matter expert.
 I also have zero understanding of the cryptocurrency industry and still do not fully understand the vocabulary.